-The Program Evaluation has been submitted: what happens next?
+15. The Program Evaluation has been submitted: what happens next?

-PTIB reviews the evaluation report in conjunction with the rest of the application.
+PTIB reviews the evaluation report.
 If we have further questions about any of the subjects covered by the report, any of the PE's comments, and/or the report as a whole, we may ask for clarification from the institution, the program evaluator, or both.

-If an evaluation report is not completed by an appropriate PE, lacks sufficient explanation of the evaluator's conclusions, does not clearly address specifics of the program, appears to have been modified after the PE signed it, and/or otherwise does not clearly reflect the program for which it was submitted, the registrar may require additional information or may, at her discretion, decline to accept it as meeting the requirement and require an entirely new report.
+If an evaluation report overall lacks sufficient explanation of the evaluator's conclusions, does not clearly address specifics of the program, appears to have been modified after the PE signed it, and/or otherwise does not clearly reflect the program for which it was submitted, the registrar may require additional information or may, at her discretion, decline to accept it as meeting the requirement and require an entirely new report.
 The registrar may also deny the application and require the institution to start over.

-Common problems with New Program Evaluations
+16. Common problems with New Program Evaluations